Nothing So Practical

 The new estimate is 110 points.
 We’ve reduced the bias, but we’re still way off.
 Income alone doesn’t capture the confounding through motivation and GPA.

-The adjustment formula is just stratification by another name.
-You can also accomplish backdoor adjustment by adding the confounders to a regression of Y on X.
+Epidemiologists will recognize the adjustment formula as stratification by another name.
+You can also accomplish backdoor adjustment by adding the confounders to a regression of Y on X.1

 With no controls, a regression of SAT on Prep gives us exactly the naive comparison: